simonmichael/hledger/hledger/hledger.m4.md

 by the matched posting's amount.
 This can be useful for generating tax postings with a standard percentage, for example.

-By default, these auto posting rules are applied to transactions generated with --forecast (since 1.30), but not to transactions recorded in the journal.
-This means you can use `~` (periodic transaction) and `=` (auto posting) rules together to generate forecast transactions, and when such a transaction actually occurs, you can save the generated entry to the journal, finalising it.

-If instead you want to apply auto posting rules to recorded transactions as well, then use the `--auto` flag.
-This is not the default behaviour because depending on generated data is not ideal for financial records (it's less portable, less future-proof, less auditable, and less robust, since other features like balance assertions will be affected by the use or non-use of `--auto`.)
+Note that depending on generated data is not ideal for financial records (it's less portable, less future-proof, less auditable by others, and less robust, since other features like balance assertions will depend on using or not using `--auto`).

 An auto posting rule looks a bit like a transaction:
 ```journal